Code-A2Z/code-a2z/README.md

 #### :zap: About the Project ❤️

-Welcome to the **Project Blog**—a collaborative blogging platform designed to simplify content creation, management, and sharing.
+Welcome to the **Code A2Z - Project Blog**—a collaborative blogging platform designed to simplify content creation, management, and sharing.
 It provides a structured environment where developers and writers can seamlessly integrate submodules, customize templates, and efficiently manage their projects.
-With role-based access, built-in SEO optimization, and community discussions, **Project Blog** enhances collaboration and ensures global visibility for your work.
+With role-based access, built-in SEO optimization, and community discussions, **Code A2Z - Project Blog** enhances collaboration and ensures global visibility for your work.

-#### :zap: Contribute to Project Blog! ✅
+#### :zap: Contribute to Code A2Z! ✅

-Project Blog is an open-source platform where you can **submit your projects, update them anytime, and improve the platform itself**.
+Code A2Z is an open-source platform where you can **submit your projects, update them anytime, and improve the platform itself**.
 It’s perfect for developers and writers who want to **showcase their work, collaborate with others, and gain global visibility**.

 Join us, contribute, and grow together! 🌍✨